SamSun0530/SamSun-s-projects/README.md

 - As a user, I want to be able to search any calculation did before

-- As a user, I want to be reminded to save log history after application end and load log history at the beginning
+- As a user, I want to be able to save log history after calculation end and load log history at anytime

 - As a user, I want to be able to clear log history at any time of the calculation